-Following our adventures at Tokyo Character Street, enjoy touring the grounds of the anime specialized shopping complex: Nakano Broadway.
-Explore the many stores dedicated to anime and otaku goods or try the eight-layer ice-cream they serve downstairs!
-Before our anime tour ends for the day, our group will head east of Tokyo to visit the famed Ghibli Museum.
-This animation and art museum exhibits the work of Miyazaki Hayao, creator of world famous films such as My Neighbor Totoro, Princess Mononoke, Spirited Away, and Ponyo on the Cliff by the Sea.
-Ghibli Film fans will definitely enjoy the artistic museum, which not only exhibits the history and techniques of animation, but also plays short movies in a theater room produced exclusively for the museum.
-After our time at the anime museum, your tour will then proceed to the hotel.
+We then head east to visit the famed Ghibli Museum.
+This animation and art museum exhibits the works of Miyazaki Hayao, creator of world renown animated films such as My Neighbor Totoro, Princess Mononoke, Spirited Away, and Ponyo on the Cliff by the Sea.
+Ghibli Studio fans will certainly enjoy the artistic museum, which not only exhibits the history and techniques of animation but also plays short movies in a theater room, produced exclusively for the museum.

 We close out the day by spending some time at Shibuya Parco.
 It has the latest anime spot called Cyberspace Shibuya which has become a popular spot in recent years.
 You can find the very first Nintendo shop, Nintendo Tokyo, the stylish Pokemon Center Shibuya, Capcom store, Jump shop and much more.